 As the special court in India hands out the guilty verdict, victims’ families await the sentencing

-Security was stepped up as the court proceedings went ahead, with roadblocks set up around the court.
+Security officials were on high alert as the court proceedings went ahead, setting up roadblocks around the court.

-The interior ministry issued a statement urging citizens to avoid crowded places on Monday, while police increased patrols throughout the city.
+The interior ministry issued a statement urging citizens to avoid crowded places on Monday, while police have increased patrols throughout the city.
 Police and soldiers set up.

 Prosecutors presented a range of evidence during his seven-month trial, including fingerprints, DNA evidence, security camera footage and photographs allegedly showing Kasab carrying an assault rifle.